The Singleton

 *Come back.*

 The word *deliverables* snapped the deck out from under him.
 The Krug burned into the sourness of three-hour-old coffee.
 The platinum vanished from his wrist like a dropped connection.
-He was holding the wooden phone again, too tightly, and Marcus was looking at him with a careful, unasked question in the set of his mouth.
+He was holding the wooden phone again, too tightly, and three seats down Marcus had looked up from his cache hierarchies with a careful, unasked question in the set of his mouth.

 "Yeah," Jeff heard himself say.
 "On track."